Antipsychotics · Haldol

 Haloperidol (Haldol) Side Effects: When CYP2D6 Genetics Are Behind Them

-Haloperidol is an effective antipsychotic but also one of the more side-effect-heavy ones.
+Haloperidol works, but it is one of the more side-effect-heavy antipsychotics.
 Extrapyramidal symptoms (EPS), sedation, and dose-related cardiac effects vary widely between patients on the same dose.
-CYP2D6 phenotype explains a meaningful chunk of that variation: poor metabolizers reach substantially higher plasma concentrations on standard doses and bear higher EPS risk.
+CYP2D6 phenotype explains a meaningful chunk of that variation: poor metabolizers reach much higher plasma concentrations on standard doses and carry higher EPS risk.

-Acute dystonic reactions (sudden involuntary muscle spasms, especially of the neck, jaw, or eye muscles) require immediate treatment with intramuscular benztropine or diphenhydramine.
-Neuroleptic malignant syndrome (high fever, muscle rigidity, autonomic instability) is rare but life-threatening and warrants emergency care.
+Important: Acute dystonic reactions (sudden involuntary muscle spasms, especially of the neck, jaw, or eye muscles) need immediate treatment with intramuscular benztropine or diphenhydramine.
+Neuroleptic malignant syndrome (high fever, muscle rigidity, autonomic instability) is rare but life-threatening and requires emergency care.

 EPS is dose-related

-Akathisia (restlessness), Parkinsonism (stiffness, tremor, slowed movement), and dystonia (involuntary muscle contractions) are dose-related.
-The higher the haloperidol concentration, the more dopamine receptors are blocked, and the more likely EPS is to emerge.
+Akathisia (restlessness), Parkinsonism (stiffness, tremor, slowed movement), and dystonia (involuntary muscle contractions) all track with dose.
+The higher the haloperidol concentration, the more dopamine receptors are blocked, and the more likely EPS is to show up.

 Concurrent medications

-CYP2D6 inhibitors (fluoxetine, paroxetine, bupropion) reduce haloperidol clearance and can essentially convert a normal metabolizer into a phenocopy of a poor metabolizer.
-EPS that emerges after starting a new medication is often a CYP2D6 interaction.
+CYP2D6 inhibitors (fluoxetine, paroxetine, bupropion) reduce haloperidol clearance and can turn a normal metabolizer into a phenocopy of a poor metabolizer.
+EPS that shows up after starting a new medication is often a CYP2D6 interaction.

 Long-term effects

 Tardive dyskinesia (TD) is a less reversible movement disorder that can develop after months or years of antipsychotic exposure.
-Higher cumulative drug exposure increases risk, which is part of why CYP2D6 status matters even before any acute side effect appears.
+Higher cumulative drug exposure raises the risk, which is part of why CYP2D6 status matters even before any acute side effect appears.

-CYP2D6 is the principal pharmacogenetic factor for haloperidol.
+CYP2D6 is the main pharmacogenetic factor for haloperidol.[1]
 Other enzymes (CYP3A4, glucuronidation) play a smaller role.

-CYP2D6 is one of the principal enzymes that clear haloperidol.
+CYP2D6 CYP2D6 is one of the main enzymes that clear haloperidol.[1]
 Reduced enzyme activity slows clearance and raises plasma concentrations at any given dose.
 Higher concentrations mean higher D2 receptor occupancy and higher EPS risk.

-Poor metabolizers reach substantially higher haloperidol concentrations and have higher rates of EPS.
+Poor metabolizers reach much higher haloperidol concentrations and have higher rates of EPS.
 Intermediate metabolizers fall in between.
-DPWG recommends a 30 to 50 percent dose reduction for intermediate metabolizers and roughly 50 percent for poor metabolizers, or a switch to an antipsychotic with less CYP2D6 dependence.
-Ultrarapid metabolizers may have inadequate response at standard doses.
+DPWG recommends a 30 to 50 percent dose reduction for intermediate metabolizers and roughly 50 percent for poor metabolizers, or a switch to an antipsychotic that does not lean on CYP2D6.[2]
+Ultrarapid metabolizers may get an inadequate response at standard doses.[3]

-Most useful before starting haloperidol or after early EPS or sedation that hasn't been explained by dose alone.
-CYP2D6 testing is also worth considering if you've had EPS on multiple CYP2D6-metabolized antipsychotics (haloperidol, aripiprazole, brexpiprazole), which is a pattern that suggests reduced CYP2D6 activity.
+Most useful before starting haloperidol, or after early EPS or sedation that the dose alone does not explain.
+CYP2D6 testing is also worth considering if you have had EPS on multiple CYP2D6-metabolized antipsychotics (haloperidol, aripiprazole, brexpiprazole).
+That pattern suggests reduced CYP2D6 activity.

 1. If EPS is mild and recent, your prescriber may try a dose reduction or add a short course of benztropine or diphenhydramine while reassessing.

-2. If EPS is severe or persistent, an antipsychotic switch is usually the better answer than dose adjustments alone.
-Quetiapine, olanzapine, and clozapine have lower EPS risk.
+2. If EPS is severe or persistent, an antipsychotic switch is usually a better answer than dose adjustments alone.
+Quetiapine, olanzapine, and clozapine carry lower EPS risk.

 3. Review all concurrent medications for CYP2D6 inhibitors.
 Removing or substituting an inhibitor can resolve dose-related side effects without changing the antipsychotic.

-4. Get CYP2D6 testing if you've had recurrent EPS on multiple antipsychotics.
+4. Get CYP2D6 testing if you have had recurrent EPS on multiple antipsychotics.
 The result will inform your medication choices for years.

 What's the difference between EPS and tardive dyskinesia?

-EPS is the broad term for movement-related side effects that emerge during antipsychotic therapy: Parkinsonism, akathisia, dystonia.
-Most EPS is reversible when the drug is reduced or stopped.
+EPS is the broad term for movement-related side effects that show up during antipsychotic therapy: Parkinsonism, akathisia, dystonia.
+Most EPS reverses when the drug is reduced or stopped.
 Tardive dyskinesia is a specific form of involuntary movement disorder (typically of the face and tongue) that develops after long-term antipsychotic exposure and can persist after the drug is stopped.

 If I had EPS on haloperidol, will I have it on quetiapine too?

-Generally no. Quetiapine has lower EPS risk than haloperidol because of its different receptor binding profile and shorter D2 occupancy.
-Quetiapine is metabolized by CYP3A4 rather than CYP2D6, so the CYP2D6 issue doesn't carry over either.
+Usually not.
+Quetiapine carries lower EPS risk than haloperidol because of its different receptor binding profile and shorter D2 occupancy.
+Quetiapine is metabolized by CYP3A4 rather than CYP2D6, so the CYP2D6 issue does not carry over either.

 Is haloperidol still used given the side effects?

 Yes, especially for acute psychotic episodes, severe agitation, and emergency psychiatric care.
-The rapid onset and reliable D2 blockade are useful in those settings.
+The rapid onset and reliable D2 blockade matter in those settings.
 For chronic outpatient management, second-generation antipsychotics with lower EPS risk are usually preferred.

 Get Your Report Now